DataSharpAcademy/blog/2025_07_22_Tour-de-France/2025_07_22_Tour-de-France.md

 ### 2.1 Installing / Loading Your Packages

-As we saw in previous posts, R’s default base package contains a lot of functionalities.
-However, it is common to need extra functionalities that we can load with packages.
+As we saw in previous posts, R’s default base package contains numerous functionalities.
+However, it is common to need additional functionalities that can be loaded with packages.
 This analysis is no different.
 Today, we will use three packages: `readr`, `stringr`, and `stringi`.

 Installing packages in R is straightforward: